MicrosoftDocs/azure-docs/articles/data-factory/connector-rest.md

 ## Next steps

-For a list of data stores that Copy Activity supports as sources and sinks in Azure Data and Synapse Analytics pipelines, see [Supported data stores and formats](copy-activity-overview.md#supported-data-stores-and-formats).
+For a list of data stores that Copy Activity supports as sources and sinks in Azure Data Factory and Synapse pipelines, see [Supported data stores and formats](copy-activity-overview.md#supported-data-stores-and-formats).